 Perhaps I could begin, General Alexander, by asking you a general question which perplexes me.
-We agree, I think all of us on this committee, agree with you that the threat of cyber attacks and cyber interference with key parts of our Nation's infrastructure, our private companies that are so vital to our national defense, is a clear and present danger to our Nation.
+We agree, I think all of us on this committee, with you that the threat of cyber attacks and cyber interference with key parts of our Nation's infrastructure, our private companies that are so vital to our national defense, is a clear and present danger to our Nation.
 Yet the Nation as a whole seems unaware, certainly unalarmed, by this threat.

 I know that you've thought a lot about these issues, have spoken to us about them privately as well as publicly.
-And I wonder if you have some suggestions for us as to how we or you or the President can make the Nation more aware about them.
-Obviously, the President has spoken about them, but I wonder whether you have some thoughts for uswe losing, and what should we do.
+I wonder if you have some suggestions for us as to how we or you or the President can make the Nation more aware about them.
+Obviously, the President has spoken about them, but I wonder whether you have some thoughts for us.